ChrisXzz/CCVL/reorganize/README.md

 Step 1.
-Preprocessing your dataset to match the following folder structure to the following folder structure
+Preprocessing your dataset to match the following folder structure
 ```
 - Your_Dataset_reorganized_Dir/
   - case1/